Today we’ve got a spooktacular Halloween activity for kids – a Halloween treasure hunt!

 - Set a time limit (the shorter the time limit, the more exciting the treasure hunt will be!)

-- Hide less prizes to make them even more sought-after
+- Hide fewer prizes to make them even more sought-after

 - Turn down the lights to make your treasure hunt even more spooky and the clues harder to spot!